 This post may contain affiliate links.
 Please see my disclosure policy

-These stuffed tomatoes are a fresh and flavorful dish filled with a savory mixture of rice, Italian sausage, and cheese.
+These Baked Stuffed Tomatoes are a fresh and flavorful dish filled with a savory mixture of rice, Italian sausage, and cheese.
 Perfect as a light main course or a colorful side, they’re easy to make and bursting with garden-fresh goodness.

 If you like stuffed peppers, you are going to love these!
 Stuffed Pepper Casserole is one of my favorite shortcut recipes for stuffed peppers.
 And of course I have a Mexican twist version with Taco Stuffed Peppers.

-But today we are making stuffed tomatoes to make it a filling and tasty meal you can make any night of the week.
+But today we are making baked stuffed tomatoes to make it a filling and tasty meal you can make any night of the week

 The one thing I don’t like about stuffed peppers is the time it takes to make them.
 Bell peppers take forever to bake if you want them to get soft enough to enjoy.
 But tomatoes cook much quicker!
 And there is just something delicious about a warm baked tomato.